yuchen-lo/Proffinity/README.md

 ## Installation

 1. Install [anaconda](https://www.anaconda.com/docs/getting-started/anaconda/install) with respect to each specific platform.
-Ensure that conda command is in path and can be executed directly from the command line.
+Ensure that the _conda_ command is in path and can be executed directly from the command line.

 2. Create a new conda working environment:
 ````